FOSSEE/st-scripts/getting-started-with-arrays/script.rst

     a4 = array([1,2,3,'a string'])

-Well, we expected an error as previously I said that an array can have only homogeneous elements, but it didn't give an error.
+Well, we would expect an error as it has been previously mentioned that arrays handle elements with the same datatype, but it didn't raise an error.
 Let us check the values in the new array created.
 In your IPython terminal type,
 ::